fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADServicePrincipal.md

 ```

 ### -KeyCredentials
-The list of certificate credentials associated with the service principal.
+Specifies the list of certificate credentials associated with the service principal.

 ```yaml
 Type: PSADKeyCredential[]